Kali-ki/TweetTrends/README.md

 ![Graph](assets/plot_example.png)

 ### 🖼️ Image parsing
 One the goal of the project was to automatically illustrate keywords.
-For that, we created 'ImageParser' objects, that aim to find links that illustrate a keyword (find more about it in the scripts/imagelib.py to see the abstract class that defines a parser).
+For that, we created 'ImageParser' objects, that aim to find links that illustrate a keyword (find more about it in the scripts/imagelib.py to see the abstract class that defines a parser). <br>
-At first, we tried to use the [Wikipedia API](https://pypi.org/project/Wikipedia-API/), but we add many cases where no image was found (see more in scripts/wikiparser.py).
+At first, we tried to use the [Wikipedia API](https://pypi.org/project/Wikipedia-API/), but we add many cases where no image was found (see more in scripts/wikiparser.py). <br>
 Then we created the [GImageSerpApiParser](scripts/gimageserpapiparser.py), that finds images with Google Images.
 It is very efficient, but has a restricted number of api requests, and you need a token.
-See more about it on [serpapi.com](https://serpapi.com/).
+See more about it on [serpapi.com](https://serpapi.com/).  <br>

+### ✂️ Background removal
+In order to improve the integration of the images in the application, we decided to remove their background. <br>
+However, since this task was not the core of the project, we did not want to spend too much time setting up the tools to achieve it. <br>
+After some research, we found [rembg](https://github.com/danielgatis/rembg), a tool that suits our need, being easy to use and efficient enough. <br>

+### 🛠️ Application building
+All the elementary bricks of the project having been created, it was then a question of creating an interface allowing to easily visualize and interact with the elements previously mentioned.<br>
+Having experience in web, and appreciating the flexibility of HTML-CSS-JS in building interfaces, we decided to use [Eel](https://github.com/python-eel/Eel), that binds Python to web technologies.<br>
+During this phase, we used the ImageParsers to illustrate all the top hashtags of the last decade (data/tweets/most_used_hashtags.csv). <br>
+And we have graphically integrated the function of creating plots representing the evolution of the presence of keywords in the top tweets over the years.

 ## Structure of the project